Bitteneite/bitten_restoboards/bit_m0116/README-SOLENOID.md

 <br>

 ### 2.2uF — 4.7 uF Capacitor
+- Install the capacitor on it's side.
+This is to give more clearance for the detachable cable.
-- Ensure you install it correctly.
+- Ensure you install it in the right orientation.
 Follow the symbol on the PCB.
-- **WARNING:** Incorrect installation could make things go explodey! ⚠️
+- **WARNING:** Reversing the pins could make things go explodey! ⚠️
+- Optionally, I've applied some hot-glue to prevent the capacitor from bending.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/bit_m0116/sol_capacitor.jpg ' width='350'>

 <br>